matter-labs-archive/research/zkSNARKs/zkSNARKgovernedPlasma/zkSNARKs governed Plasma by Matter Inc, informal spec.md

 ### Draft 0.2, with Q&A and clarifications

+### *This Plasma is not an UTXO one, but one with the balances, like the Ethereum itself!*

 ## Rationale

 I'll skip the huge explainer about zkSNARKs here and give mainly two reasons why zkSNARKs may be a useful for Plasma constructions: